Bok Choy Cherry

 - In a separate bowl, mix the dressing ingredients.

-- Toss dressing with salad.
+- Add dressing to salad and toss together.
 Chill, or serve in chilled bowls.

 - Garnish with sunflower seeds.